phip1611/libbruteforce/README.md

-# libbruteforce - A Rust library to brute force hashes multithreaded
+# libbruteforce - A Rust library to brute force hashes with multiple threads

 This library spawns a thread for each cpu on your system to brute force a password/hash.
 It offers built-in support for MD5, SHA1, and SHA256, but you can also provide your own hashing function as a parameter.

-You can specify your own alphabet or use the internally programmed symbols.
+You can specify your own alphabet to limit search space or use the internally hard-coded symbols (the most common chars).

 #### JUST FOR FUN!
 I did this project just for fun to learn new things.
 Please don't use it to do any harm to someones privacy!

+#### MSRV
+1.52.1

+#### Works On
+Linux, MacOS, Windows (targets with `std` library)

 #### Hint
 Always execute this library in release mode, e.g. `cargo run --bin bench --release`.
-Otherwise the performance is really bad.
+Otherwise, the performance is really poor.

 #### Example usage
 ```rust